RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 * **physical keyboard** activates when clicking inside the area of the emulated screen.
 * **virtual keyboard** activates when hovering over the area of the virtual keyboard.
 * **virtual keyboard** by default is configured for mouse-driven host computers where SHIFT, CTRL and REPT keys toggle on/off by means of 2 mouse clicks.

-\* warm boot: press the reset button on the pop-up keyboard
+* **power light** on virtual keyboard acts like a power button.
+The power button on a real Apple II is usually located under the keyboard.
+*
-\* cold boot: press the white power button on the pop-up keyboard (originally, this was a flip-switch below the keyboard)
+*   press the white power button on the pop-up keyboard (originally, this was a flip-switch below the keyboard)
 \* insert disk: load any disk file found on the internet (.do, .dsk), after, perform a cold boot
 _note: most Apple II disks do not boot, keeping a bootable disk image at hand reach is still required._